sqlxpert/lights-off-aws/README.md

 |2022|630|800 &check;|
 |2025|530 &check;|830|

-Line counts are from GitHub and are only approximate.
+Line counts are from GitHub and are approximate.

 ## Dedication